 - Add remaining ingredients and cover pan with lid and let cook over medium- low heat until vegetables are soft (about 10 minutes)

-- Garnish with plum sauce (2 Tbsp is 2 WW points) and sesame seed (1 tsp = 1 WW point) and serve warm.
+- Garnish with plum sauce (2 tablespoon is 2 WW points) and sesame seed (1 teaspoon = 1 WW point) and serve warm.
 You can serve over brown rice or cauliflower rice, but be sure to calculate the additional points.